Data Control Tower (DCT) Installation Cheat Sheet

 Find the complete system requirements within each installation documentation above.

-As a final step, share the initial "bootstrapping" API Key as explained in the Kubernetes or OpenShift documentation with your Delphix Administrator.
+As a final step, share the initial "bootstrapping" API Key as explained in the Kubernetes or OpenShift documentation with your Delphix Administrator so you can login to the UI.
+If installing with the OVA, then it will be covered during the normal installation steps.

 Additional details about the Data Control Tower installation and configuration are here.